mlopes/dotfiles/.xmonad/README.md

 This folder contains a completely working and very usable xmonad configuration "out of the box".
-If you are just starting out with xmonad, this will give you a configuration that I've been using personally use for work every day.
-Thought has been put into the colors, key bindings, layouts, and supplementary scripts to make life easier.
+If you are just starting out with xmonad, this will give you a configuration that I've been using personally for work every day.
+Thought has been put into the colours, key bindings, layouts, and supplementary scripts to make life easier.

 <img src="https://github.com/mlopes/dotfiles/raw/xps/.xmonad/screenshot.png" width="500px">